 During a NeoGraft transplant, the Toronto Plastic Surgeons utilize an automated rotary punch to harvest individual hair follicles, before implanting them onto a designated area.
 Due to the advanced technology involved in the procedure, a NeoGraft (and Artas) hair transplant is completely non-invasive.
 As such, patients can expect no scars, scalpels, stitches, or surgical excision.

 The Toronto Plastic Surgeons offer low-level lasers, hair growth injections, and nutrient serums as non-surgical options to an FUE hair transplant.

-How is a FUE Hair Transplant Performed by Dr. Mulholland?
+How is a FUE Hair Transplant performed by Dr. Mulholland or Dr. Bell?

 All FUE transplants are performed within the comfort of the modern Toronto Plastic Surgeon suites.
 The procedure is entirely personalized and specifically designed by our expert team to match your desired results.

 Prior to your hair surgery in Toronto, a physician will administer anesthesia to ensure that the procedure is completely painless.
-During the procedure, the Toronto Plastic Surgeons will extract hair follicles from the preferred zone at the back of the scalp using an ARTAS device or NeoGraft rotary tool.
+During the procedure, Dr. Mulholland or Dr. Bell will extract hair follicles from the preferred zone at the back of the scalp using an ARTAS device or NeoGraft rotary tool.
 If a patient opts for a Strip Graft hair transplant, the follicles will be extracted by a technician rather than a technological device.
 After the harvest, the hair follicles will be implanted onto the designated area, thereby eliminating the signs of hair loss and patterned baldness.